cindycortes/capstone_project2/README.md

 # Project Description

-##### Trucker Invoice - a tool for independent truck drivers.
+##### Dispatch:

-Trucker Invoice is a simple tool that allows independent truck drivers to create an invoice digitally and view previous created invoices.
+Dispatch is an invoice management tool built to help independent truck drivers more effectively manage contracts by digitizing and organizing their invoices.
+This was a capstone final project that was built in two full weeks and presented publicly.

-### Why Trucker Invoice?
+### Why Dispatch?
 Independent truck drivers still manually use log books to track mileage, time worked, etc along with creating traces of paperwork just to be assigned a job.
 The manual hand-written invoice creation process is time consuming and drivers can't be paid until an invoice is sent.

 This app will help with keep track of invoices, create up more free time for drivers to find a new gig, and especially uselful when it comes to tax season.

 ### Truck Driver Users
 ---
-##### Trucker Invoice is for truck drivers who want...
+##### Dispatch is for truck drivers who want...
   - to create new invoices
   - to view a list of all invoices created
   - to keep track for tax purposes